wsarles/alfred-extended-ASCII-snippets/README.md

 # alfred-extended-ASCII-snippets

-Here is an Alfred snippets collection for the extended ASCII characters I previously Googled and then copy/pasted (trademark symbols, currency symbols, etc.)
+An Alfred snippets collection for extended ASCII characters.

+Previously, I Googled and then copy/pasted trademark symbols, currency symbols, etc. Now, I just yank it from this snippet collection.

 ### Included characters: